giranm/pd-event-handler/README.md

 ## Deployment

 Once you have set up the environment above, you can use the helper script `start.sh` to bootstrap the environment.
 This will also pull the [NGINX](https://www.nginx.com/resources/glossary/nginx/) Docker image if it's not available locally.

+> NB: Ensure the right volume is mounted for the Flask service under `docker-compose.yaml` (OS Dependent)

 ### Start Event Handler